cr-carter/cr-carter/README.md

 <a href="https://x.com/cr_carter_"><img src="https://img.shields.io/badge/X-%23000000.svg?logo=X&logoColor=white" alt="X Badge"/></a>
 <a href="https://profile.indeed.com/p/chasec-3l2k714"><img src="https://img.shields.io/badge/Indeed-003A9B?logo=indeed&logoColor=fff" alt="Indeed Badge"/></a>

-I'm an experienced System and Network Administrator currently serving in the military.
-I have a Master's in Cybersecurity, and I hold multiple industry certifications, such as CySA+, Pentest+, CASP+, SSCP, CCSP, and ITIL.
+I'm an experienced Information Systems Supervisor currently serving in the military, previously serving as a System and Network Administrator.
+I have a Master's in Cybersecurity, and I hold multiple industry certifications, such as CySA+, Pentest+, CASP+ (SecurityX), SSCP, CCSP, CISSP, and ITIL.
 My career goal is to specialize in cyber security.
 To reach this goal, I am furthering working to expand my knowledge of various scripting and programming languages: Python, Powershell, and Bash.
-I am concurrently preparing for additional certifications such as CISSP and CISM.
+I am concurrently preparing for additional certifications such as CISM.

 ## Objective

 When I was in secondary school, I had a major interest in computer science.
 I learned the basics of Java, Python, and C. After graduation, I decided I was better suited to system and network administration.
-It was while I was working as a system/network administrator that I developed a passion for securing computer networks, and I set a goal to pursue a role as a Cyber Capabilities Developer.
+It was while I was working as a system/network administrator that I developed a passion for securing computer networks and systems, and I set a goal to pursue a role as a Cyber Capabilities Developer.
 Other roles I am interested in include Information Systems Engineer, Cyberspace Defense Technician, and Computer Network Operations Developer.

 I am currently working through a Python course on Udemy, "100 Days of Code: The Complete Python Pro Bootcamp" by Dr. Angela Yu.
 You can follow my progress in this repository: https://github.com/cr-carter/100-Day-of-Code-The-Complete-Python-Pro-Bootcamp.